roidsos/RoidsOS/README.md

 ## About

-RoidsOS is a (Work-In-Progress) desktop operating system, meant to be nothing special.
+RoidsOS is a (Work-In-Progress) desktop-focused operating system, meant to be nothing special.

 <!--
 <details>